BrianGrant-Data/Resume/docs/index.md

 ## Work Experience
 `Aor 2023 - Current`
-__Junior Analyst__, Internship at the Research & Business Development Center
+__Intern Junior Analyst__, the Research & Business Development Center
 - Used survey and data gathering to advise a business through their first expansion
-- Utilized agile methodologies to lead a team of 6 analysts in a hybrid work environment
+- Utilized agile methodologies to lead a team of 6 analysts

 `Jul - Dec 2020`
 __Video-Data Analyst__, BYU-I Art Department